MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 ## Create a visual query

-While many data professionals are familiar with SQL, data analysts with Power BI experience can leverage their Power Query skills to create visual queries.
+While many data professionals are familiar with SQL, data analysts with Power BI experience can apply their Power Query skills to create visual queries.

 1. On the toolbar, select **New visual query**.
 2. Drag the **sales** table to the new visual query editor pane that opens.
-This defines a Power Query with some initial steps to extract data from the table.
+Power Query Online is

     ![Screenshot of a Visual query.](./Images/visual-query.png)